Khloe Kardashian ‘Doesn’t Even Acknowledge’ Tristan Thompson’s Birthday After Cheating Scandal, Per ‘HL’

 A man might cheat, but he’s still entitled to a birthday (or is he).
 On March 13, 2019, Khloe Kardashian’s baby daddy turned 28.
 That’s another million people who didn’t realize that Khloe, aged 34, is significantly older than her former boyfriend.
 Hollywood Life reports that Khloe did not provide the “royal treatment” she had afforded Tristan this time last year.
 Unsurprisingly, Tristan’s recent scandal with Jordyn Woods is likely the reason.

-On March 1, The Mirror reported Kylie Jenner’s best friend, Jordyn Woods confessing to having “kissed” Thompson.
+On March 1, The Mirror reported Kylie Jenner’s best friend, Jordyn Woods, confessing to having “kissed” Thompson.
 Dominating headlines ever since, the Khloe and Tristan drama now sees Khloe single.
 In April 2018, Khloe gave birth to True Thompson amid a scandal that saw The Daily Mail film Tristan “cheating” on Khloe days before she was due.

 Khloe “had forgiven” Tristan following the 2018 cheating scandal.
 Clearly, there’s a limit to how much one girl can take.
 This time last year, Hollywood Life was covering a party atmosphere as Khloe celebrated Tristan’s birthday at Beauty & Essex in Hollywood.
 It seems noteworthy here to mention that Jordyn Woods attended the event, alongside Kylie Jenner.